ArctosDB/documentation-wiki/_documentation/container.markdown

 ### Institution

-`Container.institution_acronym VARCHAR(20) not null`
+`Container .
+Institution_Acronym VARCHAR2(20) not null`

- is an abbreviation that indicates which institution’s "owns" a container. ("Owns" because containers are in fact shared across VPD boundaries; this is closer to an indication of creator.)
+Institution is an abbreviation that indicates which institution’s "owns" a container. ("Owns" because containers are in fact shared across VPD boundaries; this is closer to an indication of creator.)